-Improved Design Processes for an Increasingly Demanding Industry
+Improved Turbomachinery Design Processes for an Increasingly Demanding Industry

 Expected performances for modern aircraft engines have been steadily increasing.
-With the unceasing rise of fuel price and the continuous pressure on costs, strict requirements are defined on fuel consumption leading to new engine programs consistently promising significant improvements.
+Because fuel costs are still one of the largest expenses for airlines, significant fuel efficiency improvements are required for new aircraft engine programs.
 In parallel, rising environmental concerns lead to new, more stringent regulations in terms of noise and gas emissions for new turbomachines.

-Current market needs are pushing the aerospace propulsion industry to scale their production line efficiently.
-Airline customers are facing reduced margins; new engines need not only better performance, but also to demonstrate improved maintainability, to increase their time-on-wing, and reduced development cycle cost.
+Current market needs are pushing the aerospace propulsion industry to scale their production lines efficiently.
+Airline customers are facing reduced margins; new aircraft engines need not only better performance, but also to demonstrate improved maintainability, to increase their time-on-wing, and reduced development cycle cost.

 Designing turbomachines for maximum performance, while verifying off-design operability and satisfying current regulations, is a multidisciplinary effort involving aerodynamic, structural, acoustic and thermal considerations.
-All aspects of the engine lifecycle are prone to intense process transformation to support the aggressive cost reduction objectives expected by the market and targeted by the propulsion companies, which is forcing them to transform their processes and tools.
+Aircraft propulsion manufacturers are scrutinizing all aspects of the aircraft engine lifecycle to support the aggressive cost reduction objectives expected by the market.
+This, in turn, is driving manufacturers to transform their turbomachine development processes and engineering software tools.

-The capability to perform multi-physics through all stages of the engineering design cycle is, therefore, of paramount necessity.
-The aerodynamic, acoustic, thermal, mechanical and structural simulation capabilities offered by the Dassault Systèmes SIMULIA portfolio, together with the superior connectivity of the 3DEXPERIENCE platform, empower engine makers to perform informed design decisions, optimize engine performance, increase certification confidence and compress the development timelines while maintaining the high quality and safety required.
+The capability to perform multiphysics analyses through all stages of the engineering design cycle is, therefore, of paramount necessity.
+The Dassault Systèmes SIMULIA portfolio offers aerodynamic, acoustic, thermal, and structural simulation capabilities with the superior connectivity of the 3DEXPERIENCE platform.
+Our simulation portfolio enables aircraft engine makers to make informed design decisions, optimize turbomachinery performance, increase certification confidence and compress their development timelines.

-- Dassault systems and the Simulia brand offer a unique software package to simulate aerodynamic noise generated in the bypass area.
-A detailed digital model of the engine enables the generation of accurate tonal predictions, as well as all interactions leading to broadband noise, in a single simulation.
-The following video highlights the typical analysis and insights gained using our engine noise workflow.
+Dassault Systèmes and the SIMULIA brand offer a unique software package to simulate aerodynamic noise generated in the bypass area.
+A detailed digital model of the aircraft engine enables the generation of accurate tonal predictions, as well as all interactions leading to broadband noise, in a single simulation.
+The video highlights the typical analysis and insights gained using our aircraft engine noise simulation workflow.

-- Engine interact with the aircraft as system of system.
-Areas like Pylon, Nacelle and thrust reverser have impact on both entities.
+The aircraft engine interacts with the aircraft as a system of system.
+Areas like Pylon, Nacelle, and thrust reverser have an impact on both entities.
 Solving integration issues is a complex task due to the shared responsibilities as well as the size and complexity of the model necessary.
-Furthermore measurement come very late in the development and are usually part of the flight tests.
+Furthermore, measurements come very late in the development and are usually part of the flight tests.

-- Dassault Systèmes and the Simulia brand offer a full set of capabilities to identify potential issues earlier and reduce costly late stage redesign activities.
-Current capabilities enable analysis of cross wind influence simulation, pylon design and performance and jet/high lift interaction.
+Dassault Systèmes and the SIMULIA brand offer a complete set of simulation capabilities to identify potential issues earlier in the design process and reduce costly late-stage redesign activities.
+Current simulation capabilities enable the analysis of crosswind influence simulation, pylon design and performance and jet/high lift interaction.
 The featured video summarizes a case study on a thrust reverser leveraging high fidelity flow simulation capability.